 When Sharon Palmer, the “Plant-Powered Dietitian” and nutrition expert for BFree Foods, wants something sweet, she turns to a beloved classic…but gives it a healthy twist.
 “One of my favorite treats is a good old-fashioned PB&J—the sweetness of a spoonful of jam atop that earthy, nutty peanut butter on a piece of toasted BFree Seeded Brown Bread.”
 (Here are nutritionist-approved eats at Starbucks, Chick-Fil-A, and Panera.)

 Raw cashews, Medjool dates, raw cacao powder, shredded coconut, ground coffee beans, cinnamon, sea salt, a food processor, and a fridge is all you need to whip up a batch of Paleo mocha truffles.
 “I love these because they are full of superfoods, healthy fats, and taste like heaven,” says Shira Lenchewski, RD, and creator of ShiraRD.
 (On the Paleo diet?
 These are the snacks you should be eating.)

 DIY banana chocolate muffins

-"I'm a big believer in balance, and I'm all about indulging when a craving hits.
-If I have healthier treats like banana chocolate muffins on hand, all the better!" says Joseph.
-If you're craving a bit more cocoa, go ahead and microwave with a few extra dark chocolate chips.
-Be sure to grab a bag that's at least 75 percent cocoa.
-Beyond just tasting great, dark chocolate can actually reduce stress.
+“I’m a big believer in balance, and I’m all about indulging when a craving hits.
+If I have healthier treats like banana chocolate muffins on hand, all the better!” says Joseph.
+If you’re craving a bit more cocoa, go ahead and microwave with a few extra dark chocolate chips.
+Be sure to grab a bag that’s at least 75 percent cocoa.
+Beyond just tasting great, dark chocolate may actually help reduce stress.